dennisbartol/Character-Counter/README.md

 <h6>A small vanilla JS characters, words and more counting program !</h6>

-The counting element is centered and aligned on the page horizontally, through display: flex.
+-The counting element is centered and aligned on the page horizontally, through (CSS)display: flex.

 Update Jan.
 15th '24:</br>